Business ethics: Transparency

 By revealing decision-making data about how sustainability was reached, companies can give away insights that can help others across the industry and beyond make more sustainable decisions.
-Nike launched its "making app" in 2013 which released data about the sustainability in the materials it was using.
-This ultimately allows other companies to make more sustainable design decisions and create lower impact products.
+Nike launched its "making app" in 2013, which released data about the sustainability of the materials it was using.
+This ultimately allows other companies to make more sustainable design decisions and create lower-impact products.

 Academic discipline

 As an academic discipline, business ethics emerged in the 1970s.
 Since no academic business ethics journals or conferences existed, researchers published in general management journals and attended general conferences.
 Over time, specialized peer-reviewed journals appeared, and more researchers entered the field.
-Corporate scandals in the earlier 2000s increased the field's popularity.
+Corporate scandals in the early 2000s increased the field's popularity.
 As of 2009, sixteen academic journals devoted to various business ethics issues existed, with Journal of Business Ethics and Business Ethics Quarterly considered the leaders.
 Journal of Business Ethics Education publishes articles specifically about education in business ethics.

 The International Business Development Institute is a global non-profit organization that represents 217 nations and all 50 United States.
 It offers a Charter in Business Development that focuses on ethical business practices and standards.
 The Charter is directed by Harvard University, MIT, and Fulbright Scholars, and it includes graduate-level coursework in economics, politics, marketing, management, technology, and legal aspects of business development as it pertains to business ethics.
-IBDI also oversees the International Business Development Institute of Asia which provides individuals living in 20 Asian nations the opportunity to earn the Charter.
+IBDI also oversees the International Business Development Institute of Asia, which provides individuals living in 20 Asian nations the opportunity to earn the Charter.

 Religious views

 In Sharia law, followed by many Muslims, banking specifically prohibits charging interest on loans.
 Traditional Confucian thought discourages profit-seeking.

-According to the article "Theory of the real economy", there is a more narrow point of view from the Christianity faith towards the relationship between ethics and religious traditions.
+According to the article "Theory of the real economy", there is a narrower point of view from the Christian faith towards the relationship between ethics and religious traditions.
 This article stresses how Christianity is capable of establishing reliable boundaries for financial institutions.
-One criticism comes from Pope Benedict by describing the "damaging effects of the real economy of badly managed and largely speculative financial dealing."
-It is mentioned that Christianity has the potential to transform the nature of finance and investment but only if theologians and ethicist provide more evidence of what is real in the economic life.
-Business ethics receives an extensive treatment in Jewish thought and Rabbinic literature, both from an ethical (Mussar) and a legal (Halakha) perspective; see article Jewish business ethics for further discussion.
+One criticism comes from Pope Benedict who describes the "damaging effects of the real economy of badly managed and largely speculative financial dealing."
+It is mentioned that Christianity has the potential to transform the nature of finance and investment, but only if theologians and ethicists provide more evidence of what is real in the economic life.
+Business ethics receives an extensive treatment in Jewish thought and Rabbinic literature, both from an ethical (Mussar) and a legal (Halakha) perspective; see the article Jewish business ethics for further discussion.
 According to the article "Indian Philosophy and Business Ethics: A Review", by Chandrani Chattopadyay, Hindus follow "Dharma" as Business Ethics and unethical business practices are termed "Adharma".
-Businessmen are supposed to maintain steady-mindedness, self-purification, non-violence, concentration, clarity and control over senses.
-Books like Bhagavat Gita and Arthashastra contribute a lot towards conduct of ethical business.
+Businessmen are supposed to maintain steadiness, self-purification, non-violence, concentration, clarity and control over their senses.
+Books like the Bhagavat Gita and the Arthashastra contribute a lot towards the conduct of ethical business.